vermicida/data-streaming-kafka/README.md

 ## Structure<a name="structure"></a>

 This tree shows the repository structure.
-Only the project's main files are described.

 ```
 .